 Hi-ARTS Welcomes 2024-25 Artists in Residence

-From left: Andrea Ambam (Lexi Webster Photography); Jay Saint Flono (courtesy); Alle Mims (courtesy); Reynaldo Piniella (courtesy); Evelyn Tejeda (courtesy); Yang Sun (courtesy); Jeffrey Rashad (courtesy)
+Yang Sun (courtesy); Reynaldo Piniella (courtesy); Andrea Ambam (Lexi Webster Photography); Jay Saint Flono (courtesy); Evelyn Tejeda (courtesy); Alle Mims (courtesy); Jeffrey Rashad (courtesy)

 Hi-ARTS is excited to introduce their 2024-25 Artist Residency Cohort: This year the Harlem-based non-profit welcomes a cohort of seven artists into their CRITICAL BREAKS, SKY LAB and Artist Intensive Residency Programs.
 Joining Hi-ARTS as CRITICAL BREAKS residents are Andrea Ambam, Jay Saint Flono, Alle Mims, Reynaldo Piniella, and Evelyn Tejeda.
 CRITICAL BREAKS supports works at a pivotal point in the development of their work.
 SKY LAB supports artists who center community at the root of their creative development.
 This fall, Hi-ARTS welcomes SKY LAB Artist Yang Sun & Poets.
 Through their Artist Intensive, Hi-ARTS will support Jeffrey Rashad.